tonyhuang-lab/volatility-forecast-combination/data/README.md

-This folder contains raw and processed volatility datasets.
+Raw and processed volatility data is confidential, contributed by Adam Clements.
+Structure for code remains valid.